Field Synthesis with Azimuthally-Varying, Cascaded, Cylindrical Metasurfaces using a Wave Matrix Approach: Design Examples

 \section{Design Examples}

 In order to verify the proposed wave matrix theory and demonstrate the field transforming ability of cylindrical metasurfaces, three metasurface designs are synthesized, simulated and discussed in this section.
 The full-wave simulations of the targeted structure illustrated in Fig. \ref{fig6} are conducted using the COMSOL Multiphysics 2D finite element electromagnetic solver.
 The metasurface admittance (\ref{eq_Y_profile}) is modeled with surface current densities that are dependent on electric fields.
+Without loss of generality, lossless devices are considered in this paper; therefore, the metasurface admittances are all purely imaginary.
 The central region (where $\rho<\rho_1$) and the outer region ($\rho>\rho_N$) are taken to be free-space.
 The outermost edge of the computational domain (at some $\rho \gg \rho_N$) is terminated by a Perfect Matched Layer (PML).